balena-io/docs/pages/configuration/docker-templates.md

 | ------------- |:-------------:|
 | RESIN_ARCH    | This is the CPU architecture of the fleet.
 This is defined when you select a device type in the dashboard while creating an application.|
 | RESIN_MACHINE_NAME    | This is the name of the yocto machine this board is base on.
 It is the name that you will see in most of the resin dockerhub base images.
 This name helps us identify a specific [BSP](https://en.wikipedia.org/wiki/Board_support_package). |

+If you want to see an example in action, you can have a look at this [basic openssh example](https://github.com/shaunmulligan/resin-openssh).

 Each of these build variables can evaluate to specific boards on our build servers, below is a non-exhaustive list some of these.